Southeast Asia: Contemporary history

 Most countries in the region maintain national autonomy.
 Democratic forms of government are practised in most Southeast Asian countries and human rights is recognised but dependent on each nation state.
-Socialist or communist countries in Southeast Asia include Vietnam, Laos.
+Socialist or communist countries in Southeast Asia include Vietnam and Laos.
 ASEAN provides a framework for the integration of commerce and regional responses to international concerns.

 China has asserted broad claims over the South China Sea, based on its nine-dash line, and has built artificial islands in an attempt to bolster its claims.
 China also has asserted an exclusive economic zone based on the Spratly Islands.
 The Philippines challenged China in the Permanent Court of Arbitration in The Hague in 2013, and in Philippines v.
 China (2016), the Court ruled in favour of the Philippines and rejected China's claims.

+Indochina Wars

 Geography

 Indonesia is the largest country in Southeast Asia and is also the largest archipelago in the world by size (according to the CIA World Factbook).
 Geologically, the Indonesian Archipelago is one of the most volcanically active regions in the world.
 Geological uplifts in the region have also produced some impressive mountains, culminating in Puncak Jaya in Papua, Indonesia at 5030. m, on the island of New Guinea; it is the only place where ice glaciers can be found in Southeast Asia.
 The highest mountain in Southeast Asia is Hkakabo Razi at 5967. m and can be found in northern Burma sharing the same range of its parent peak, Mount Everest.

 The South China Sea is the major body of water within Southeast Asia.
 The Philippines, Vietnam, Malaysia, Brunei, Indonesia, and Singapore, have integral rivers that flow into the South China Sea.

 Mayon Volcano, despite being dangerously active, holds the record of the world's most perfect cone which is built from past and continuous eruption.